tethysplatform/tethys/docs/glossary.rst

     persistent store
     persistent stores
         A persistent store is a database that can be automatically created for an app.
-See :doc:`./getting_started/model` for more information about persistent stores.
+See :doc:`./getting_started/model` tutorial and the :doc:`./tethys_sdk/persistent_store` for more information about persistent stores.

     resource
     resources